thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 |---------|----------|------------|---------------|-----------|------------------------------|-----------------|----------------------------|
 | 1M      | 200k     | 74.6%      | 10.3GB        | 27%       | 3.5k                         | 2%              | less than 1/ less than 3   |

-[comment]: <> ( To format table as markdown, please use the online table generator https://www.tablesgenerator.com/markdown_tables )

 Below you can see the stats from the Kafka topics (i.e. `publish_msg` is the main Kafka topic where all the messages are stored, and several examples of application topics for `APPLICATION` subscribers that receive the data).